lack3r/Radio-Playlists/README.md

 <b>Just download one of the playlists, open it and there you are!
 You can listen to the radio station you like!</b>

-Feel free to download the libraries, and modify them.
+Feel free to download the playlists, and modify them.
 You can also rearrange the tracks(xspf)/links(m3u) if you want.

 If any of the links is dead, either any station's cover picture, or any station's source, you can inform me anytime :)